 HDPE is commonly colored so volumes and markets exist for colored material and it is economical to process.

 There is no mechanical property inherent in black HDPE that makes it unrecyclable.
 The problem lies in sorting and the physics behind polymer identification.
-NIR (near-infrared) sorting technology used in MRFs is not capable of identifying a polymer with a pure black color since black absorbs all light.
-There are shades of black that may be detected by NIR, and a HDPE label of a different color on a package might aid in detection by NIR.
+NIR (near-infrared) sorting technology used in MRFs is not capable of identifying dark polymers with a pure black color since black the colorant absorbs all light.
+There are some shades of black that may be detected by NIR, and a HDPE label of a different color on a package might aid in detection by NIR.
 It is not feasible to use manual sorting to distinguish one black polymer from another since there are just too many items.

-Although the APR encourages and anticipates development in capturing black plastics at the MRF this technology does not exist today.
+Although the APR encourages and anticipates development in capturing black plastics at the MRF this technology is not widely available today.
 It should be noted that black is a commonly used color in HDPE, particularly in oil bottles and industrial items.
 These items fall outside the scope of the design guide since they are not typically collected through curbside collection that is the focus of this guidance.
-Black HDPE, if collected in a source separated or postindustrial stream, can be reclaimed.
+Black Non-NIR sortable HDPE, if collected in a source separated or postindustrial stream, can be reclaimed.

 Size and shape are critical parameters in MRF sorting, and this must be considered in designing packages for recycling.
 The MRF process separates items by size and shape first, then by material.
 Screens direct paper, and similar two-dimensional lightweight items, into one stream; containers and similar three-dimensional heavier items into another steam; while broken glass and smaller but heavy items are allowed to drop by gravity to yet another stream, which may or may not be further sorted.
 Large, bulky items are typically manually sorted on the front of the MRF process.